Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total two times.
+- When it comes to the over/under, the Royals and their foes are 3-5-2 in their last 10 contests.

-- The Royals have not covered the runline in any of their most recent 10 contests (one of those games had a spread).
-The average over/under set by sportsbooks in Kansas City's past five contests has been 8.8, a run in which the Royals and their opponents have gone under every time.
+- The Royals have not covered a spread in any of their past 10 games (one of those contests had a spread).

 Royals Betting Records & Stats

-- The Royals have been victorious in 39, or 31%, of the 126 contests they have been chosen as underdogs in this season.
+- The Royals have won in 40, or 31.5%, of the 127 contests they have been named as odds-on underdogs this year.

+- Kansas City has a record of 6-14, a 30% win rate, when it's set as an underdog of +190 or more by oddsmakers this season.

-- The Royals have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.
+- The Royals have an implied victory probability of 34.5% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Kansas City and its opponents have hit the over in 70 of its 147 games with a total.
+- Kansas City and its opponents have gone over the total this season in 71 of its 148 opportunities.

 - The Royals are 10-9-0 against the spread in their 19 games that had a posted line this season.